curl/everything-curl/http/postvspost.md

 allow you to pass in data these days in order to get things done.

 If these services expect plain "raw" data or perhaps data formatted as JSON or similar, you want the [regular POST](post.md) approach. curl's `-d` option does not alter or encode the data at all but will just send exactly what you tell it to.
-Just pay attention to -d's default Content-Type as that might not be what you want.
+Just pay attention that `-d` sets a default `Content-Type:` that might not be what you want.